GreatFruitOmsk/pyqtdeploy-mirror/doc/windows_dynamic_loading.rst

 Building the Python interpreter DLL on Windows is not particularly straightforward, especially if you want to customise it for your specific needs.
-It is strongly recommended that you always use a copy of the Python interpreter DLL (and associated extension modules) that is installed by the binary installer file from ``python.org``.
-The :option:`install` action of :program:`pyqtdeploycli` will copy the required parts of a standard Python installation into the recommended directory structure described in :ref:`ref-directory-structure`.
+It is strongly recommended that (if need to dynamically load extension modules) you always use a copy of the Python interpreter DLL (and associated extension modules) that is installed by the binary installer file from ``python.org``.